by elizabeth wesley |

 of the mind,

-as flimsy as a thought
+as flimsy as a thought;

-it has no power over pain.
+it has no power over grief.

 And yet, there is something